 Family members may be entitled to seek damages for loss of consortium in instances involving catastrophic injuries or wrongful death of a loved one.
 These are known as “compensatory damages,” meaning the intention is to make the victim whole again (or as whole as possible) via monetary compensation.

 In rare cases (mostly involving drunk drivers or profit-motivated trucking carriers), your injury attorney may ask the court for permission to pursue punitive damages, which per F.S.
 768.73 are intended to punish a tortfeasor (wrongdoer) and serve as a deterrent to others.
 In most cases, punitive damages in Florida are limited to three times compensatory damages or $500,000 (whichever is greater), though in cases where tortfeasor was motivated by profit, it can be up to four times the amount of compensatory damages or $2 million (whichever is greater).

-Contacting an experienced Port Charlotte accident attorney as soon as possible after a crash can help you understand your legal options – and ensure you don’t miss any key notice or statute of limitations deadlines, as established by F.S.
+Contacting an experienced Port Charlotte personal injury attorney as soon as possible after a crash can help you understand your legal options – and ensure you don’t miss any key notice or statute of limitations deadlines, as established by F.S.
 95.11.Port Charlotte Slip-and-Fall Attorneys

 Another common cause of personal injuries in Port Charlotte are slip-and-fall accidents.
 The Florida Department of Health reports unintentional falls are the No. 1 cause of death among Floridians over age 65, and the fourth-leading cause of injury deaths overall.
 An estimated 2,500 people die and another 63,000 are hospitalized after falls.

 Total admission charges for these injuries is $3.6 billion annually statewide.
 When slip-and-fall injuries are the result of property owner negligence, a civil personal injury claim in Port Charlotte may help victims recover damages.